 For more technical issues, you’re better served trusting a professional.
 What you need to ask yourself is how likely you are to recognise a developing problem with something like a solar panel inverter.
 If the answer is “not very likely”, you’ll want to get a pro to keep a check on your solar panel system.

-Solar Panel Maintenance Costs – What to Expect
+Solar Panel Maintenance Costs – What to Expect in 2021

 Most solar panel providers attach long warranties to their products.
 Solar panels are reliable and durable enough that the warranties can extend to 25 years or more.
 Under those warranties, you’ll be able to get any issues with your panels fixed for free.